richie5um/vscode-sort-json/README.md

 * You can override the sort order (note: this applies to all levels and overrides reverse sort too).
 Add this to your preferences (settings.json):
     * `"sortJSON.orderOverride": ["name", "version", "description"]`
+* You can underride the sort order (note: this applies to all levels and underrides reverse sort too).
+Add this to your preferences (settings.json):
+    * `"sortJSON.orderUnderride": ["dependencies", "devDependencies"]`